mikavilpas/yazi.nvim/documentation/for-developers/lsp-renaming.md

 rename the file and the LSP server will update all the references to the new file name.

+> [!NOTE]
+>
+> The LSP server must already be running for file renaming to work.
+For example,
+> when you open a file in neovim, an LSP server is typically automatically
+> started in the background.

 ## How does this plugin work with LSP file renaming?

 When files are renamed in yazi, this plugin will detect that via events that